 State police: Meth dumpsite found in southern Indiana County

 Oct.
-14—DILLTOWN — State police in Indiana are investigating a methamphetamine dumpsite in the southern part of the county.
+15—DILLTOWN, Pa. — State police in Indiana are investigating a methamphetamine dumpsite in the southern part of the county.

 Troopers were dispatched to Dilltown Heights Road in Buffington Township on Oct.
 6 after a resident, who was cleaning up trash in the area, reported finding suspicious materials indicative of the one-port method of making methamphetamine.